unt-libraries/py-wasapi-client/README.md

   --filename FILENAME   exact webdata filename to download --crawl CRAWL         crawl job identifier --crawl-time-after CRAWL_TIME_AFTER
-                        request files with date of creation after this date --crawl-time-before CRAWL_TIME_BEFORE
+                        request files created on or after this date/time --crawl-time-before CRAWL_TIME_BEFORE
-                        request files with date of creation before this date --crawl-start-after CRAWL_START_AFTER
+                        request files created before this date/time --crawl-start-after CRAWL_START_AFTER
-                        request files from crawl jobs starting after this date --crawl-start-before CRAWL_START_BEFORE
+                        request files from crawl jobs starting on or after this date/time --crawl-start-before CRAWL_START_BEFORE
-                        request files from crawl jobs starting before this date
+                        request files from crawl jobs starting before this date/time
 ```

 ## Configuration

 When you are using the tool to query an Archive-It WASAPI endpoint,
-you will need to supply a profile `--profile` from the configuration
+you will need to supply a username and password for the API.
+You have
+three options to provide these credentials.

+1. Supply a username with `-u`, and you will be prompted for a password.
+2. Set an environment variable called 'WASAPI_USER' to supply a username
+and a variable called 'WASAPI_PASS' to supply a password.
+3. Supply a profile `--profile` defined in a configuration
 file.
 The configuration file should be at `~/.wasapi-client`.

 An example profile: